jacoblyles/Parse-node-with-cloud/README.md

 [![npm version](https://badge.fury.io/js/parse-node-with-cloud.svg)](https://badge.fury.io/js/parse-node-with-cloud)

-This library is for running Parse code in node.js.
-Very useful for testing!
+This library is for running Parse cloud code in node.js.
+It provides a `Parse` object with `Parse.Cloud` defined.
+This is very useful for unit testing your cloud code!

 Usage: